-To address this challenge, the organisation developed the innovative app 'Stopfalse', which has been officially launched at the beginning of January.
-The app was developed in both Romanian and Russian, in order to cover the two official languages in Moldova, and has since been used to debunk fake news and double check sources.
+To address this challenge, the organisation developed the innovative app 'Stopfals', which has been officially launched at the beginning of January.
+The app was developed in both Romanian and Russian, as most of Moldova's citizens are bilangual, and has since been used to debunk fake news and double check sources.

-Elena Gozun gave case examples of disinformation that led up to the creation of the 'Stopfalse' application.
+Elena Gozun gave case examples of disinformation that led up to the creation of the 'Stopfals' application.